 Wine in Morocco

 Today, vineyards cover only a fifth of Moroccan soil as compared to when the country gained independence.
 A state-owned company, SODEA, is currently controlling a wide share of the wine industry, which makes the market less competitive.
 With the state’s support and a growing number of foreign investors, there is hope for sustainable growth in the future.
 Moroccan wines are predominantly red, produced from Carignan grapes, with some Grenache and Cinsaut.
-Other varieties, such as Merlot, Cabernet Sauvignon, and Syrian have also been introduced, contributing to the production of some of the country’s finest wines.
+Other varieties, such as Merlot, Cabernet Sauvignon, and Syrah have also been introduced, contributing to the production of some of the country’s finest wines.

 Wine in Tunisia

 Tunisian wine production started in 800 BC when the Phoenicians founded Carthage.
 Today, the industry has a strong French flavor, an indication of the French influence on wine culture.
 Tunisian wine production is delaying the introduction of modern methods, with less investment in modern farming and winemaking systems.
 There are fewer grape varieties, including Alicante, Carignan, Grenache, and Clairette.
-Light rose wines are the most common in the country, with full-bodied red wines emerging more recently.
+Light rosé wines are the most common in the country, with full-bodied red wines emerging more recently.

 North African: Algeria

 Algeria has the largest wine market in the region.
-The country has a wide area under vine cultivation, credit to the legacy left by the French.
+The country has a wide area under vine cultivation, a credit to the legacy left by the French.
 However, the country is yet to fully privatize the industry, with a large percentage of the industry being controlled by the state-owned ONCV organization.
 The Mediterranean climate supports most of the grape farming in the northern part of the country.
 Varieties that support the production of wines high in alcohol include Alicante, Carignan, Bouschet, Grenache, and Cinsaut.